amruthkiran94/R-Shiny/README.md

-# Creatinng Dashboards and/or portals using R Shiny (ideally) and R Flexdashboard.
+Creating Dashboards and/or portals using R Shiny (ideally) and R Flexdashboard.

 Documentation coming soon..